recurly/recurly-js/README.md

 ```

 Please note that in order to use this feature in IE9, you must serve your
 payment page over HTTPS.
-This is a known limitation in the CORS implementation
+This is a known limitation of the CORS implementation
 in IE9.

 ## License